 According to a review of the study in Today’s Hospitalist: “For Dr. Sehgal, the most compelling argument in favor of the conscientious use of bedside whiteboards is the potential to enhance patients’ involvement in their own care.
 That’s why he thinks whiteboards should focus on what patients want to know, not what physicians and nurses want to communicate.”

-Since that time, other studies also have shown that whiteboards, when used to their fullest potential with information that is always current, can play a role in improving patient care.
+Since that time, other studies also have shown that medical whiteboards, when used to their fullest potential with information that is always current, can play a role in improving patient care.

 So what kind of information is appropriate for whiteboards?
 At nurse’s stations, scheduling and patient assignments and needs is common.